leolee99/leolee99.github.io/_projects/RoboMaster.md

     <b>Figure 3:</b> The illustrations of the energy mechanism in RoboMaster 2019.
 </div>

-Additionally, I'm an operator who controls robot 4 (5 in National Competition) to confront the opponents.
+Additionally, I'm an operator who controls robot 4 (5 in Global Competition) to confront the opponents.

 <div class="row">
     <div class="col-sm-3 mt-3 mt-md-0">